 Let’s take a break from our usual education-based Blog and pause for an adult beverage or two.
 After all, if you’ve been grading essays and teaching Shakespeare for a while, you may need a drink.

 One of my favorite libations is Rogue Shakespeare Oatmeal Stout made in Newport, Oregon.
-Their Website describes this brew as “ebony in color with a rich creamy head, earthy flavor and a mellow, chocolate finish.”
+The Rogue Brewery website describes this brew as “ebony in color with a rich creamy head, earthy flavor and a mellow, chocolate finish.”
 I’m not sure about that chocolate, but it does taste good.
 It’s available here in New York and probably everywhere else.

 But if you’re ever in Oregon, be sure to stop in to one of the Rogue Brew Pubs.
 There are several of them and there’s even one in the Portland Airport.

-A few years ago, a former student of mine (now a teacher) came to a workshop I was giving and presented me with a bottle of Shakespeare Vodka.
-It’s been a while since I finished the bottle, so I can’t report on the quality, but the bottle is beautiful and I keep refilling it with bottles of Absolut or Smirnof’f.
+A few years ago, a former student of mine (now a teacher) came to a workshop I was giving and presented me with a bottle of Shakespeare Vodka by V’Guara.
+It’s been a while since I finished the bottle, so I can’t report on the quality; but the bottle is beautiful, and I keep refilling it with bottles of Absolut or Smirnof’f.

 It’s a great conversation piece as it has a see-through label with an image of Shakespeare on the back.
 If you’re ever in my neighborhood, stop in and I’ll pour you a drink.